It sounds like a lot of you have baking dishes sitting around that you aren't sure how to use.

 - Cut out dessert.
 Any food that's firm enough to hold its shape can be cut.
 Fudge, Rice Krispies treats, brownies.
 What if you made a cheesecake-like batter in a bar pan and cut that with cookie cutters?
 Your only limit is your imagination.

 - Make shaped omelets and pancakes.
 Make sure to use metal cookie cutters!
 These have always come out really well in our experience.
+I love to make heart-shaped pancakes for my kids on Valentine's Day.

 - Decorate a pie.
 I love to put cute little designs in the top crust of a pie.
 Sometimes, I'll take the shapes I've cut and put them on top of another pie, like a pumpkin.
 The little designs give the pie something extra.